-We all want bright, shiny smiles but aren’t necessarily ready to take the steps to keep teeth white.
+We all want bright, shiny smiles but aren’t necessarily ready to take steps to keep teeth white.
 It is time to consider reducing the consumption of your favourite foods if you want your teeth to shine when you smile.

 If you’re now wondering which of your favourite food and drink cause stains to appear on your teeth, keep reading below to find out.

 Caffeine is important for many people and is normally part of a routine to kick start their day.
 Although, there is less consideration to the impact it has on how your teeth look.
-Coffee contains ingredients called tannins, a colour compound that builds up on your tooth enamel.
+Coffee contains tannins, a colour compound that builds up on your tooth enamel.
 When you consume coffee, this can form dark stains on your teeth, darkening your shade which would require cosmetic treatment for the white to return.

 Dark fruits such as blueberries, blackberries, strawberries and pomegranates have the potential to stick to your enamel, leading to stains on your teeth.
 These types of fruit contain chromogens, a substance that converts into a colour compound.
 Therefore, consuming dark fruit is likely to leave stains on your teeth.